Yash-Paliwal/meeting-actions/README.md

 ## Usage

+1. **Upload Recording**: Drag & drop or select an audio/video file (MP3, MP4, WAV, etc.)
-1. **Paste Transcript**: Copy your meeting transcript into the text area
+2. **Or Paste Transcript**: Alternatively, paste your meeting transcript into the text area
-2. **Configure Analysis**: Enter team name, product, and meeting date
+3. **Configure Analysis**: Enter team name, product, and meeting date
-3. **Analyze**: Click "Analyze Meeting" to extract decisions and actions
+4. **Analyze**: Click "Analyze Meeting" to extract decisions and actions
-4. **Review Results**: Use tabs to review extracted decisions and action items
+5. **Review Results**: Use tabs to review extracted decisions and action items
-5. **Sync to Notion**: Optionally add meeting URL and sync to Notion databases
+6. **Sync to Notion**: Optionally add meeting URL and sync to Notion databases

 ## Environment Variables